Chalarangelo/30-seconds-of-interviews/questions/css-preprocessors.md

-### What are the advantages of using CSS preprocessors
+### What are the advantages of using CSS preprocessors?

 #### Answer